threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### Do I need some port forwarding in my router for each 3node?
+### Do I need some port forwarding in my router for each 3node server?

 No, this is not needed.

 ***

-### Are servers noisy?
+### Are 3node servers noisy?
 Are there certain servers that are less noisy than others?

 The noises from a server can be similar to the noise of a conventional pedestal fan.
 As a general rule, the bigger the server, the bigger the fans (which are mostly the source of sounds).
 Smaller fans need to spin faster to disperse as much heat as bigger fans.
 So, for example, 1U servers are noisier than 2U servers.
 Also, note that in general, tower servers are quieter than rack servers.
 Go for a tower server or desktop if you want a quieter 3node.